Fox Point State Park: Recreation

-Fox Point State Park's location along the Delaware River provides visitors with several scenic vistas and a view of the working river.
+The park offers biking and pedestrian trails, picnicking facilities, playground, volleyball courts, and horseshoe pits.
+Its location on the Delaware River provides visitors with scenic vistas and a view of the working river.
 The skyline of Philadelphia can be seen to the north and the Delaware Memorial Bridge can be viewed to the south.
 The park is near the shipping channel of the Delaware River and barges, container ships and tankers pass by regularly.

-There are several signs on the shore of the river that provide information about the various watercraft that can be seen navigating the Delaware River.
+Signs on the shore of the river provide information about the various watercraft that can be seen navigating the river.

-In addition to the vistas, visitors to the park have access to extensive picnic facilities, volleyball courts, horseshoe pits, and a playground.
-Fox Point State Park is the northern terminus of the Coastal Heritage Greenway, which stretches from Wilmington south along the shore of Delaware Bay to Cape Henlopen State Park.
-It is also the eastern terminus of the Northern Delaware Greenway.

-Fox Point State Park is located on the Atlantic Flyway.
-This brings a wide variety of migrating birds to the park.
+The park is the northern terminus of the Coastal Heritage Greenway, which stretches from Wilmington south along the shore of Delaware Bay to Cape Henlopen State Park, and the eastern terminus of the Northern Delaware Greenway.
+Fox Point State Park is located on the Atlantic Flyway, which brings a wide variety of migrating birds to the park.